-Dr. Nina Gilbert, Ed.D. is Vice President of Organizational Capacity Building.
-She earned her doctorate in Educational and Organizational Leadership from the University of Pennsylvania.
+Dr. Nina Gilbert, Ed.D. earned her doctorate in Educational and Organizational Leadership from the University of Pennsylvania.
 She received a M.Ed. in Educational Leadership from Clark Atlanta University and a B.A. degree in Psychology from the University of West Georgia.
 She holds a Georgia Professional Standards certification in Educational Leadership-Tier II.
 She is also certified in six categories, of which four are in Special Education (behavior disorders, language arts, science, social science, and history).

 Dr. Gilbert has over 25 years of service in traditional urban public schools, the charter school sector and higher education.
 She was an adjunct faculty member at Mercer University’s Tift College of Education and Morehouse College, where she served at the Senior Advisor on Education Reform at the Morehouse Research Institute.